oasci/reptar/docs/source/writers.rst

 ===

 The Gaussian approximation potentials (GAP) code requires data in a specific extended XYZ format.
-You can use :func:`~reptar.writers.write_xyz_gap` to write these databases as shown in the example below.
+You can use :func:`~reptar.writers.write_xyz_gap` to write these files as shown in the example below.

 .. code-block:: python